Adoption Post 1

 Most enterprise AI programs do not stall because the models are weak.
 They stall because the organization never built a governable path from curiosity to sanctioned use.
 This series is about that middle layer: the standards, pathways, approval tests, and operating choices that let leaders say yes without crossing their fingers.

-The current market has plenty of writing about AI opportunity, pilot momentum, and model capability.
-It has much less useful writing about what leadership has to standardize before AI can move from tolerated experimentation to sanctioned operating model.
+AI adoption writing often stops at opportunity, pilot momentum, and model capability.
+This series focuses on the operating layer leaders have to standardize before AI can move from tolerated experimentation to a sanctioned operating model.
 That is where adoption gets political, expensive, and slow.

 The CAISI site already covers measured research, control benchmarks, runtime enforcement, and implementation patterns.
 This series sits one layer above those.
 It is the executive bridge between "teams want to use more AI" and "we know what we are willing to approve, how we will govern it, and what evidence has to exist if we are going to scale it."